Emulate a slow block device with dm-delay

 Timer notification with timerfd

 A "file descriptor timer" is created with timerfd_create().
 After the timer is created, it can be started with timerfd_settime().
-The timer properties are set using a struct itimerspec variable that contains the interval and initial expiration for the timer.
+The timer properties are set using a struct itimerspec variable that describes the interval and initial expiration for the timer.
 Here is the layout of struct itimerspec:

 struct itimerspec layout